rrwick/Deepbinner/README.md

 You can train your own neural network with Deepbinner, but you'll need two things:
 * Lots of training data using the same barcoding and sequencing kits.
 More is better, so ideally from more than one sequencing run.
-* A fast computer to train on, ideally with [TensorFlow running on a GPU](https://www.tensorflow.org/install/install_linux#NVIDIARequirements).
+* A fast computer to train on, ideally with [TensorFlow running on a big GPU](https://www.tensorflow.org/install/install_linux#NVIDIARequirements).

-If you can meet those two requirements, then read on in the [Deepbinner training instructions](https://github.com/rrwick/Deepbinner/blob/master/training_instructions.md)!
+If you can meet those requirements, then read on in the [Deepbinner training instructions](https://github.com/rrwick/Deepbinner/blob/master/training_instructions.md)!